Have You Completed Your Annual SEC Review (Rule 206(4)-7)?

-With a new generation of clients seeking specialized services and the rise of flexible business models, there has never been a better time to consider launching your own Registered Investment Advisor (RIA) firm.
+With a new generation of clients seeking specialized services and the rise of flexible business models, there has never been a better time to consider starting an RIA firm.

 While for many, establishing one’s own RIA seems like an insurmountable task, you don’t need to have every detail figured out from day one.
-Securing the basic aspects of a business plan can build the framework for the business, provide a solid foundation, and supply some integral clarification that will help to determine the direction that the business will take, as well as its next steps.
+Securing the basic aspects of a business plan can build the framework for the business, provide a solid foundation, and supply integral clarification that will help to determine the direction that the business will take, as well as its next steps.
+The keys to success are understanding the requirements to start an RIA and budgeting for the initial cost to start an RIA.

 Step 1: Define Your Business Strategy

 Before you file any paperwork, you need a clear vision.
-This is the stage where you define your firm’s identity and goals.
+This is the stage where you define your firm’s identity and goals, a critical step in how to start a registered investment advisory firm.

 RIAs typically use one of three primary fee structures.
 Choosing the right model is critical to your firm’s profitability and market position.